isomerpages/pmo-nptd/_our-population/1-population-trends/1b-ageing-population.md

 Good progress has been made over the years.
 This includes enhancing workplace longevity by raising the re-employment age, supporting retirement adequacy, and promoting health, learning, and volunteering among seniors.
 Other measures have strengthened communities of care, with the nationwide scale up of the Community Networks for Seniors, and support for caregivers and inter-generational harmony.
 There has also been greater access to aged care services, improved healthcare affordability through the Pioneer and Merdeka Generation Packages, and more senior-friendly homes and public infrastructure.

-Ageing must continue to be redefined as a positive force, so that Singaporeans know that Singapore is a place where they can age well in.
+Ageing must continue to be redefined as a positive force, so that this is a place where Singaporeans can age well in.
 Everyone can play a part, to build an inclusive society that celebrates seniors in Singapore, and to turn silver into gold.

 Visit [I Feel Young SG](https://www.moh.gov.sg/ifeelyoungsg/home) for more information.